mattxcnm/goalzero_ble/README.md

 **⭐ If this integration helps you monitor your Goal Zero devices, please give it a star!**

 For support, feature requests, or bug reports, please [open an issue](https://github.com/mattxcnm/goalzero_ble/issues) on GitHub.

+## ⚖️ Legal Disclaimer

+> [!CAUTION] IMPORTANT:
+> READ BEFORE USE

+This project is an independent, unofficial integration developed without authorization, endorsement, or support from Goal Zero LLC, BioLite Inc., or any of their affiliates.
+This software is provided "AS IS" without warranty of any kind.

+### Liability and Warranty Disclaimer

+**NO WARRANTIES**: This software is provided without any express or implied warranties, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+The author makes no guarantees regarding the software's functionality, reliability, or safety.

+**LIMITATION OF LIABILITY**: Under no circumstances shall the author, contributors, or any associated parties be liable for any direct, indirect, incidental, special, exemplary, or consequential damages (including but not limited to procurement of substitute goods or services, loss of use, data, or profits, business interruption, device damage, or personal injury) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.

+### Device and Safety Considerations

+**USE AT YOUR OWN RISK**: Bluetooth communication with electronic devices carries inherent risks.
+Users assume full responsibility for any damage to their Goal Zero devices, connected equipment, or personal property resulting from the use of this integration.

+**NO OFFICIAL SUPPORT**: This integration is not supported by Goal Zero or BioLite.
+Do not contact these companies for support related to this software.
+Use of this integration may void your device warranty.

+**ELECTRICAL SAFETY**: Goal Zero devices handle significant electrical power.
+Improper use or control through unofficial software could potentially result in device malfunction, electrical hazards, or safety risks.
+Users are responsible for ensuring safe operation.

+### Intellectual Property

+This project does not claim any ownership of Goal Zero, BioLite, or related trademarks, trade names, or intellectual property.
+All product names, logos, and brands are property of their respective owners.
+This project is developed for educational and personal use purposes under fair use principles.

+### Compliance and Legal Use

+Users are responsible for ensuring their use of this software complies with all applicable local, state, federal, and international laws and regulations.
+The author assumes no responsibility for any legal issues arising from the use of this software.

+**By using this software, you acknowledge that you have read, understood, and agree to be bound by this disclaimer and accept all associated risks.**